 The John Avery Boys & Girls Club

 Each year, JABGC offers guidance, education, and safety to more than 780 at-risk children in Durham, North Carolina.
 We've helped by providing a grant for the establishment of an onsite community learning garden, to which we are contributing employee labor through Live the Greater Good.
-Our employees also conduct ongoing environmental education, including courses on the importance of pollinators.
+Our employees also conduct ongoing environmental and nutrition education, including courses on healthy eating.

 Eno River Association

 This Durham-based organization acquires land and conservation easements to protect water quality and wildlife, while making the outdoors accessible and enjoyable for everyone.
 The grant from The Burt’s Bees Greater Good Foundation helped ERA restore the Coulter Conservation Area, which will increase biodiversity, build pollinator habitat, improve water quality, and enhance the North Carolina Mountains to Sea Trail corridor.

 Alliance Medical Ministry exists to provide affordable healthcare services to working uninsured adults of Wake County.
 The Burt’s Bees Greater Good Foundation is helping AMM to expand its community garden, through which it provides patients and community members access to fresh fruits and veggies, control over healthy food choices, and the opportunity to learn how to garden themselves.
 AMM sees its community garden as an important tool for addressing chronic health issues, as well as being good for bees!

 Like its parent organization, the Durham chapter of Habitat for Humanity provides beneficiaries with safe, secure, affordable homes that help them escape the cycle of poverty.
 The grant from the Burt’s Bees Greater Good Foundation helps Habitat utilize pollinator-friendly, drought-resistant landscaping, as well as give homeowners the option to grow vegetable gardens in raised beds.